mohsin86/dockerizeNode/README.md

 Dockrize node.js and Building Serverless App in Node.js with AWS Lambda
 =============

-The main idea off this project, how to dockrize a node.js app and Create Secure (JWT) Token Based Authentication API
+The main idea off this project, how to dockrize a node.js app and  build a simple Serverless application using AWS Lambda

 Installation
 -----------